nehat280/Walmart-Sales-Analysis/README.md

 # Walmart-Sales-Analysis
 This repository contains Walmart sales prediction from [Kaggle](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/overview).In this Time Series data set i have focused more on building Time Series models like ARIMA, Exponential Smoothing using Holtswinter model.
+Using Random Forest Regressor i achieved Weighted mean absolute error(WMAE) of 2189 , where as using Esponential smoothing i was able to reduce WMAE to 821.

 **Problem:**